petarkabashki/freqtrade-ai-assistant/docs/design.md

 - **Shared Memory (shared_memory.json):**
   - Stores the last valid inputs for `exchange`, `asset_pair`, and `timeframe` to be used as defaults.
   - Stores intermediate validation results and command outputs.
+  - `field_value`: temporarily stores the user input to be validated.
+  - `validation_result`: stores the result from the `ValidationNode`.
+  - `validation_error_message`: stores the error message from the `ValidationNode` in case of validation failure.

 ## Utility Functions